AndrewLaRue/fs-journal/quizzes/week03.md

 **10.** What is the job of the `Model` in `MVC`?
 <!-- enter you answer in the space below -->
 ```
-Objects and templates used to build things.
+Blueprints and templates used to build things.
 ```